-The HMIP carried out an inspection on the main prison in early 2017, and the full report can be found on the links below.
-The therapeutic community division of the prison is subjected to separate inspection (see below) In the summary to the main inspection report the inspectors said;
+The HMIP carried out an inspection on the main prison in September 2019, and the full report can be found on the links below.
+The therapeutic community division of the prison is subjected to separate inspection (see below) In the summary to the main inspection report the inspectors said,

 Peter Clarke CVO OBE QPM